 But if your ceiling is rough, the easiest option might be staples.
 A strong staple gun will punch them into concrete, and they won’t leave noticeable marks when you take them out.

 If you’re hanging string lights on a patio and have a wood pergola or roof beams, you have more straightforward options.
 Staples are still a great option, as they’ll easily go into wood.

 In a pinch, you could use sticky tape to attach the string lights to wood beams.
 Use clear tape so it’s not too obvious.
 Of course, this won’t last forever, particularly if it gets wet.

 Finally, an option is to use S hooks (or butcher’s hooks).
 These are ideal for hanging string lights along the edge of a roof or pergola, particularly in gutters.
 Just beware that they might blow off in the wind.

 There’s no right answer to the best string lights to hang on a roof.
 That said, globe string lights (such as these) probably look the best, simply because they most closely resemble actual light bulbs.

 Paper lanterns (such as these) can look amazing on boho-themed balconies.
 Just make sure they don’t get wet!

 As for how you hang them, there are countless options.
 Some of the most attractive include the maypole design (all strings come from a central pole) or the W design (basically zigzags).

-The best method for how to hang string lights on a balcony railing depends on the type of railing.
+The best method for hanging string lights depends on the type of balcony railing.
 If you have a wall instead, scroll down to the section on walls because it’ll be more relevant.

 The best option for how to hang outdoor string lights on a glass railing is probably adhesive hooks.
 You can get clear ones that won’t show up much, and you could stick them to the underside of the top rail to keep them hidden.